Nokia explores sale of map business, source says

 Shares in Dutch navigation company TomTom surged more than 11 percent after the news broke.

-"We have estimated that HERE's value is around 3.3-4.8 billion euros, and in a possible deal the price should be more than that," Inderes Equity Research said on its Twitter account.
+"We have estimated that HERE's value is around 3.3-4.8 billion euros (2.39-3.48 billion pounds), and in a possible deal the price should be more than that," Inderes Equity Research said on its Twitter account.

 Nokia sold its once-dominant phone handset business to Microsoft last year, leaving it with its core network equipment business, HERE as well as its patent division.